AI UGC vs Real Creators: 500M Impressions Tested (2026)

 The Data: How AI UGC and Real Creator Content Compare

 The comparison isn't theoretical anymore.
 Multiple studies with large sample sizes now give us a clear picture across engagement, conversion, and trust.
+(For the full cited roundup of these numbers, see our AI UGC statistics for 2026.)

 Engagement: